RReverser/serialize-js/README.md

 Possible options are below:

 ### initialIndent
-Type: `String`
+Type: `Number|String`
 Default: `''`

 Initial indentation of output (generated indentation will be relative to this one).
+It can be either number of spaces or explicit string.

 ### indent
 Type: `Number|String`
 Default: `2`

-Indentation to be used for nested representations; it can be either number of spaces or explicit string (like `'\t'`).
+Indentation to be used for nested representations.
+It can be either number of spaces or explicit string (like `'\t'`).

 ### forceJSON
 Type: `Boolean`